gbif/stackable/helm/README.md

 - [X] Create chart for Trino
 - [X] Create chart for Airflow
 - [X] Create added custom DAGs and way of loading them in
-- [ ] Create move helmfile.d to own repository to keep env specific variables hidden
+- [X] Create move helmfile.d to own repository to keep env specific variables hidden

+The dev cluster is currently being tested together with the remaining infrastructure for the develop environment.
+Findings from the tests could lead to more development.